percona/everest-doc/docs/use/API_rate_limit.md

   Replace 200 with the desired value.

-2. After executing the previous command, the percona-everest pod will restart automatically.
+2. After executing the previous command, `percona-everest` pod will restart automatically.
 If you had port-forwarding running, it would exit, and you'll need to rerun it.

     ```sh
     kubectl port-forward svc/everest 8080:8080 -n everest-system